DO YOU QUALIFY TO CLAIM MONEY FROM A CLASS ACTION LAWSUIT?

 - Consumer Fraud

-If you were injured by a product or by the deceitful practices of a corporation and believe others have suffered similar harm, you may qualify to file a class action lawsuit.
+So, if injured by a product or by the deceitful practices of a corporation and believe others have suffered similar harm, you may qualify to file a class action lawsuit.

 Contact the experienced class action attorneys at McDonald Worley today for a FREE case evaluation.